magento/architecture/design-documents/scalars-for-templates.md

 _Template_ class would receive a list of such filters and use them accordingly.

-###### Deprecate old methods
-Old public methods following _\<Directive Name\>Directive()_ pattern must be deprecated in favor of new directive processors.
+###### Old directive processors
+Currently directives are being processed by methods of _Template_ class following _\<Directive Name\>Directive()_ pattern.
+This forces developers to create child classes of _Template_ in order to introduce new directives or modify existing ones.
+This way of working with directives has to be deprecated but preserved in order to keep backward compatibility.

+We may create a dev-docs page explaining developers how to introduce directives and provide examples by creating new directives in order to replace _\$this.method()\_ usages inside E-mail templates (like using $this.getUrl() method).

 #### Backward compatibility
 This would not be a backward compatible change - we use objects in our own E-mail templates in core Magento and developers are using objects in their own templates as well.

-In order to preserve backward compatibility E-mail templates read from _.html_ files will keep working just as before allowing developers time to adopt these new changes.
-New static tests will be added to notify developers when they use method calls and _$this_ in E-mail templates, documentation will be update to walk developers through these changes.
+In order to preserve backward compatibility E-mail templates read from _view/\<area\>/email/\*.html_ files will keep working just as before allowing developers time to adopt these new changes (e.g. still allow using objects as template variables).
+New static tests will be added to notify developers when they use method calls and _$this_ in E-mail templates, documentation will be updated to walk developers through these changes.

-In order to keep existing templates working variables that are being passed now will remain, new core E-mail templates rewritten to use only data will be using newly added scalar variables.
+When we update core E-mail templates to use scalars it is important to introduce new scalar variables replacing object variables with new names so that old templates using objects can remain functional.
+For instance the _account\_new.html_ expects _\$customer_ variable to be a _Customer_ object so we would add _\$customer_data_ variables containing an _array_ with a customer's data so if a merchant was using customized _account\_new_ template it will still render fine.

-Existing user-defined E-mail templates will keep rendering as they were as well.
-Newly user-created templates must be rendered with limitations described above though.
+We have to keep existing user-defined E-mail templates rendering as before to preserve backward compatibility.
+Newly-added templates will be marked appropriately in the DB and rendered with new limitation regarding template variables though.

-This behaviour is to be removed in a later minor version.
+These measures aimed to improve backcompat are to be removed in a later minor version disallowing using objects in E-mail templates for any case.